rlazoti/vraptor-authentication/README.md

 After that, for every request, it will check if there is a session created.

-If the session wasn't created, the request will be redirected to the method with the @Login annotation.
+If the session wasn't created, the request will be redirected to the method with the @Login annotation or the request will be return a 401 (unauthorized) http status.

 The VRaptor-Authentication won't check the request to methods that have the @Public annotation.